rohittp0/LibraryManager/README.md

 ## Code Structure

- This repo is struchered in accordance with the file structure of android studio.
-This is for easy cloning for those intrested in forking.
+ This repo is structured in accordance with the file structure of android studio.
+This is for easy cloning for those interested in forking.

 ## About Me